prevention-icon

 The above six signs usually point to a severe infestation, and by that stage, termites have usually caused significant damage to your home.

-Fortunately professional termite inspectors have specialised tools and techniques to detect termites when there are no visible signs of them, and well before they have cause any major damage.
+Fortunately professional termite inspectors have specialised tools and techniques to detect termites when there are no visible signs of them, and well before they have caused any major damage.
 These tools include listening equipment, moisture metres, a borescope and thermal imaging.
 Read more about what happens in a termite inspection here.

 Protecting yourself from termites

-CSIRO recommends a termite inspection at least every 12 months to protect yourself from the headache and heartache termites can cause.
+The CSIRO recommends a termite inspection at least every 12 months to protect yourself from the headache and heartache termites can cause.
 It’s essential you get this inspection with a qualified termite professional who has a reputation for thorough inspections.

 At Allstate Pest Control Adelaide, our qualified termite technicians use a set inspection checklist to ensure nothing gets missed.
 This covers your: